-First Semester • Credit Hours
+First Se emester Credit Hours

 HITT 1305 Medical Terminology I 3

 MRKG 1301 Customer Relations 3

-POFM 1309 Medical Office Procedures 3
+POFM 1317 Medical Administrative Support 3

 POFT 1329 Beginning Keyboarding 3

 Semester Hours 12

 Total Program Hours 12

 Medical Transcriptionist

 Graduates of the medical office transcriptionist program are in demand for positions in hospitals, laboratories and clinics.
 They also have unique opportunities to work from home on a contractual or per diem basis.
 The primary duty is transcription of medical dictation into the appropriate report format.
 This includes radiology, consultation, operative, pathology, and multi-specialty reports.
 Professional credentialing is offered through the Association for Healthcare Documentation Integrity (AHDI).